 A new study from UC Davis shows how, like a conjuring trick with interlocking rings, two interlocked pieces of DNA are separated after DNA is copied or repaired.
-The finding was published online Oct.
-10 in the journal Nature Structural and Molecular Biology.

-This drawing shows how two interlocked pieces of DNA are separated after DNA is copied or repaired.
+are separated after DNA is conied or repaired DNA is copied or repaired.
 (Stephen Kowalczykowsky/UC Davis graphic)